 Laos is a landlocked realm steeped in nature, history, Buddhism, and cuisine and there are lots of interesting things to do in Laos.
-The country is wrapped in a stunning mountainous landscape, making it to the top list of most attractive countries even if it lacks other places’ beaches.
+The country is wrapped in a stunning mountainous landscape, making it on the top list of most attractive countries even if it lacks other places’ beaches.

 Adventure travel in this country is immense.
 You can go kayaking, zip-lining, and cave tubing all day.
-The country used to be a famous traveling destination for partying, since those wild tubing days seem to have been curtailed, it turned into a peaceful outdoor-oriented country.
+The country used to be a famous traveling destination for partying, but since those wild tubing days seem to have been curtailed, it turned into a peaceful outdoor-oriented country.
 And just to mention, Luang Prabang remains my favorite city.

 Travelling to Laos can be a little confusing to some people too, given the fact that there isn’t much information available online.